CyberSecAI/CyberSecAI.github.io/docs/Vulnrichment/Vulnrichment.md

     I used [langchain](https://www.langchain.com/) to create a consensus of LLMs to review all CWEs assigned by CISA ADP to find issues:

-    * These issues were found automatically by a consensus of 3 LLMs: ChatGPT4o, Gemini 1.5 Pro, Claude 3.5 Sonnet who were asked to review CWEs assigned to CVEs assigned by CISA ADP.
+    * These issues were found automatically by a consensus of 3 LLMs: ChatGPT4o, Gemini 1.5 Pro, Claude 3.5 Sonnet who were asked to review CWEs assigned to CVEs by CISA ADP.
     * The consensus output was then reviewed by a human (me).

     * I created [3 Vulnrichment Github Issues initially](https://github.com/cisagov/vulnrichment/issues?q=is%3Aissue+author%3ACrashedmind+is%3Aclosed) and these were accepted by CISA Vulnrichment and resolved promptly!